tobek/laminae/all.md

 ***

-# **Lawful Evil**
+# **Hierarchy Power**

-## Lawful Evil Creation (LEC)
+## Hierarchy Power Creation (LEC)

-Labyrinthine catacombs where the some of the smartest minds in the multiverse plot intricate evil schemes.
+Labyrinthine catacombs where the some of the smartest minds in the multiverse plot intricate schemes.
 It's an immense civilization subdivided into self-organizing groups which tackle certain domains/styles TODO examples.
-Lower castes scheme smaller schemes, while barons and dukes plot the downfall of entire cultures.
+Lower castes scheme smaller schemes, while barons and dukes plot the restructuring of entire cultures.
 What they actually *accomplish*, however, is a complete mystery.
 Residents are never seen to leave the plane or communicate with those outside it, and all plans witnessed by others seem to have no correlation to reality, e.g. plan to pollute the bloodline of a noble family over generations in order to watch a benevolent kingdom turn slowly upon its trusting populace, replete with incredibly specific details of allies and turncoats, locations to infiltrate, TODO, etc., but which refers to a place and bloodline that no outsiders can find.

 Is the multiverse too big?
-Is the plan somehow removed from the normal flow of time such that plans reference ancient things or predict and plan for things not yet come to pass?
+Is the lamina somehow removed from the normal flow of time such that plans reference ancient things or predict and plan for things not yet come to pass?
 Are the plans expertly obfuscated such that spying outsiders never understand them?
 Neighboring powers tread carefully for fear of attracting the ire of this plane's denizens, so we can only assume that many of the longest cons and most devastating corruptions can be traced back to this plane.
 We can only assume.

 Could be like Barbarella society, decadent

-## Lawful Evil Preservation (LEP)
+## Hierarchy Power Equilibrium (LEP)

 tyrants